 Ukraine isn’t an easy country to visit.
-No one here speaks English and it’s really hard to get around.
-The country doesn’t see many tourists so there’s no real need to learn English but the challenge makes for a fun adventure and since the country is so off the beaten track, it’s one of the most unique places in Europe.
+No one here speaks English, and it’s really hard to get around.
+The country doesn’t see many tourists, but the challenge makes for a fun adventure, and since the country is so off the beaten track, it’s one of the most unique places in Europe.
 It will definitely be like somewhere you haven’t been before.

-- Accommodation: Hostels in Ukraine cost between $8-15 USD per night for a dorm room.
-Private rooms are around $40 for a double.
+Accommodation – Hostels in Ukraine cost between $8-15 USD per night for a dorm room.
+Private rooms are around $40 USD for a double.
 As for budget hotels, prices vary depending on where you are.
 In cities like Kiev, a double room starts at around $35 USD.

 Money Saving Tips

 Head out of Kiev – The country is substantially cheaper outside of Kiev, as well as the closer you get to Russia.

 Eat local – By only eating at local restaurants like Puzata Khata, you’ll keep your food prices down as low as you can.
 A typical meal here cost me about $4 USD.